Exabyte-io/documentation/docs/terminology/simulations.md

 <!-- by TB -->

-This page explains the basics concepts that are used within Exabyte.io when referring to simulations.
+This page explains the basic concepts that are used within Exabyte.io when referring to simulations.

 # Introduction